07-amruta/ChromeSense/README.md

 # ChromeSense — AI Product Comparison Extension

 **Smart, privacy-first product comparison for Amazon and Flipkart using on-device AI with a robust local fallback.**
 **Built for the Google Chrome AI Challenge 2025**

 ---

 ## Overview

+Online shoppers often open multiple Amazon or Flipkart tabs to compare products manually.
-**ChromeSense** scans open product tabs (Amazon / Flipkart), extracts product details, and generates clear side-by-side comparisons and recommendations.
+**ChromeSense** automates that process — it scans open product pages, extracts specifications, prices, and reviews, and generates clear side-by-side comparisons directly in your browser.

-All processing runs locally — either using Chrome’s built-in **Gemini Nano** (when available) or a **keyword-based fallback** that ensures complete privacy.
+All analysis happens locally: using Chrome’s on-device **Gemini Nano** (when available) or a lightweight, privacy-preserving fallback when it’s not.

-ChromeSense simplifies online shopping by consolidating specifications, prices, and reviews into one concise, private, and efficient interface.
+---

+### Key Features

+- Local AI-powered product comparisons using Chrome’s on-device Gemini Nano
+- Private, offline fallback mode when AI is unavailable
+- Works seamlessly with Amazon and Flipkart
+- One-click tab scanning and instant summaries
+- 100% local processing — no external APIs or data collection

 ---